 In addition, other examples of intentional learning appear in various domains of life.
 For instance, the following are all examples of people engaging in intentional learning:

-- A novice athlete who watches how an expert performs a certain move, because they want to know how to do it too.
+- A novice athlete who watches an expert perform a move, because they want to know how to do it too.

-- A programmer who reads a book about a new programming language, because they want to understand how to use it.
+- A programmer who reads a book about a new programming language, because they want to understand it.

 Common characteristics of intentional learning